JIMO-17/adventJS/README.md

-# My Solutions for AdventJS
+# My Solutions to AdventJS

 This is my solutions for the [AdventJS](https://adventjs.dev/) challenges.